 By age 8, many children with sickle cell will have had their spleen removed.
 For kids under 5 who have had their spleens removed, daily antibiotics to prevent infection are recommended for 1 year following surgery.2,6

 A stem cell transplant is another surgery that can cure sickle cell in some children.
 It is the only cure for SCD.2

 How can I support children living with SCD?

 It is impossible to prevent children from having complications of SCD.
-However, you can help them live healthy lives and reduce some burdens.
-They should be vaccinated and screened for vision loss, stroke, and spleen enlargement according to your doctor’s guidance.
-Other ways parents, teachers, and caretakers can reduce complications for children include:6
+However, you can help them live as healthy a life as possible.
+Ways that parents, teachers, and caretakers can reduce complications for children with sickle cell include:2

-- Ensuring they eat a healthy diet, get enough sleep, and drink plenty of fluids
+- Ensure they eat a healthy diet, get enough sleep, and drink plenty of fluids

-- Keeping them away from high altitudes, cold weather, and swimming in cold water
+- Keep them away from high altitudes, cold weather, and swimming in cold water

-- Making sure they wash their hands often
+- Make sure they wash their hands often

-Talk to your child’s doctor regularly about any concerns or symptoms.
-They can also give you specific advice on which activities your child should do and ways to support them.
+Talk to your child’s healthcare team regularly about any concerns or symptoms.
+They can give you advice on healthy activities for your child and ways to support them.